omgol411/disobind/analysis/README.md

 Check all the paths in the constructor before running the script.

-This script parses Disobind/AF2/AF3 predicted outputs for all tasks and all CG values.
+This script parses Disobind/AF2/AF3 outputs for all tasks and all CG values, as well as competing method outputs for interface/CG=1.
 Following outputs are generated:
 1. OOD set metrics in a CSV file format.
 2. AF2 vs AF3 confidence plot and raw data for the plots.
 3. Sparsity vs F1 score plot and raw data for the plots.
-4. Predicted interfaces at CG 1 for case specific analysis in a .txt file.
+4. Predicted interfaces at CG 1 for case specific analysis.
+Note that we need the input contact maps for the specific case from script (`prepare_entry_from_pdb.py`) in the `dataset` directory.